4 unique ways to infuse storytelling in marketing

 • The crisis story shows how a company dealt with a time of crisis.
 These stories are great to tell your team when you’re trying to get through the next tough time.
 They remind workers of the resilience and strength of a brand.
 They also instill pride.
 One famous crisis story is that of juice company Odwalla.
 In 1996, Odwalla was linked to an E.coli outbreak.
 The outbreak killed one person and made more than 60 sick.
 In response, CEO Stephen Williamson publicly apologized, recalled the products, and agreed to pay all victims’ medical bills.
 While this was a significant setback for the company, it survived.
 Then, it went on to be bought by Coca-Cola for $186 million just 5 years later.

-If you’re interested in these kinds of stories — or about how companies like Apple, Starbucks, and IBM use storytelling (and speeches, ceremonies, and rituals) to rally teams and customers, you’ll definitely want to read Nancy and Patti’s book, Illuminate.
+If you’re interested in these kinds of stories — or about how companies like Apple, Starbucks, and IBM use storytelling (and speeches, ceremonies, and rituals) to rally teams and customers, you’ll definitely want to take our workshop, Illuminate™.

 Getting your marketing team to tell and spread these stories is critical to getting your team moving in the same direction.
 Storytelling in marketing teams doesn’t only create a company culture of pride and instill similar values that employees work towards.
 It also gives marketing team members a similar language to work with.
 This makes the work process smoother and easier.
 It also results in more cohesive products.

-So did I tell you?
-There so much more to storytelling in marketing than creating an ad that makes you want to call your grandparents.
+There is so much more to storytelling in marketing than creating an ad that makes you want to call your grandparents.
 Or save the world.
 Or cry.
 Try to start using storytelling in unexpected places.
 Use stories to speak to your bosses and team members, and you may just discover that the power of stories and their applications are far beyond what you initially imagined.
 And now, here’s that Google Reunion video you’ve all been waiting to happily sob to.